kyma-project/kyma/docs/asset-store/docs/05-01-asset-store.md

 To configure the Asset Store chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.

+To learn more about how to use overrides in Kyma, read [this document](/kyma/#configuration-helm-overrides-for-kyma-installation).
+See also examples of [top-level charts overrides](/kyma/#configuration-helm-overrides-for-kyma-installation-top-level-charts-overrides) and [sub-charts overrides](https://kyma-project.io/docs/master/root/kyma/#configuration-helm-overrides-for-kyma-installation-sub-chart-overrides).

 ## Configurable parameters

 This table lists the configurable parameters, their descriptions, and default values:

 | Parameter | Description | Default value |
 |-----------|-------------|---------------|